New Biosecurity Advisory Groups

 The community groups that advise on pest management (previously known as Pest Management Liaison Committees) were also reviewed, to ensure they provide value to ECan's Biosecurity Programme and to their communities.

 - four groups across Canterbury - North, Central, South, and Christchurch & Banks Peninsula;

-- 2–3 meetings per year, open to the public;
+- two-to-three meetings per year, open to the public;

 - mixed membership of Regional Council Councillors, District Council Councillors, Rūnanga Representatives and community members; and

 - financial reimbursement for community members and Rūnanga representatives.